-User can return view Main map with unlocked level to select different level.
+User can return Main map to select different level.

 User can win the game by passing through exit.

 User can view the scoreboard; unlock the new level in the result screen with details which include time, coins or other entities player collected.